 This unusual 2D platformer was released in 1997 on the Nintendo 64 and, by Jove, it’s an interesting one.

-It arrived in Europe (where we’re from—England, to be precise, Manchester a bit more precise… don’t go hunting us down, now, you hear?) in January 1998 and met with strong reviews.
+And Treasure’s game arrived in Europe (where we’re from—England, to be precise, Manchester a bit more precise… don’t go hunting us down, now, you hear?) in January 1998 and met with strong reviews.

 There were 388 games released on the console, which is quite a small amount by modern standards.

-It was, weirdly enough, the first 2D side-scroller to appear on the console, primarily as developers were busy arsing about trying out 3D games at that time.
+That’s, primarily, as developers were busy arsing about trying out 3D games at that time.
 With the shift away from the SNES era, it was surprising to find a 2D platformer on the console.

 What soon becomes apparent is Marina’s equally groovy “Shake!
-Shake!” soundbite which doesn’t get annoying, you just want to shake stuff!
+Shake!” sound bite which doesn’t get annoying, you just want to shake stuff!

 The mental nature of the game, organised in its chaos, then emerges… as does the fun factor.

 As you can see in the below clip, it gets hectic and what ultimately transpires is a mixture of action, puzzle, and platformer levels that you traverse.

 As Marina the robot, your mission is to save its creator.
 This individual has been kidnapped.